boldizsarf/morgo-robot/README.md

 This is my first Arduino project, I just created for fun, but if you want, you can make this robot also.
 The robot is still in development stage.

-## What I've done so far
-- Robot prototype
-- Robot PCB (Morgó Baseboard)
-- Simple walking
-- Beeping

 ## Todo List
+- :heavy_check_mark: Robot prototype
+- :heavy_check_mark: Robot PCB (Morgó Baseboard)
+- :heavy_check_mark: Simple walking
+- :heavy_check_mark: Beeping
-- Turn around
+- :heavy_check_mark: Turn around
-- Obstacle avoidance
+- :heavy_check_mark: Obstacle avoidance
-- Intelligence
+- :heavy_exclamation_mark: Some code improvement

 > Used board: Arduino Nano